-Winter is here.
-Have you thought about ways to make sure your horse stays energized all throughout the season?
+Winter has arrived.
+Have you thought about ways to make sure your horse stays energized throughout the season?
 During this time of the year, it is still important to think about horse feeding practices.
 When feeding horses during winter,it involves providing increased sources of energy to be able to sustain cold weather.

 Horses usually are working and exercising less during winter.
 As the colder weather takes hold and the conditions get harsher it is less conducive for working or riding .
 However your horse’s energy requirements increase during winter.
 What can you do to provide your horse with the energy it needs during these extreme conditions.
 Being idle for several consecutive days can also lead to behavioral problems.

 Energy fuels the body to perform different daily functions.
 Energy is required so your horse can do the basic bodily functions such as digestion, breathing, chewing, as well as keep the immune system operational.
-Energy for your horse comes from different sources but primarily from carbohydrates and digestion of fat – with carbohydrates being the biggest contributor for energy in equine nutrition.
+Energy for your horse comes from different sources but primarily from carbohydrates and digestion of fat.
+Carbohydrates being the biggest contributor for energy in equine nutrition.

 Other sources of Energy